 Mashatu Game Reserve comprises 29,000 hectares (72,000 acres) of privately owned land in the conserved wilderness area known as the Northern Tuli Game Reserve.
-The exceptionally diverse landscape includes wide open plains, grassland, riverine forests, rocky hills, marshland and majestic sandstone ridges.
-It is a sanctuary to the largest herds of elephant on privately owned land on the continent.
+The exceptionally diverse landscape includes wide open plains, grassland, riverine forests, rocky hills, marshland, and majestic sandstone ridges.
+It is a sanctuary for the largest herds of elephants on privately owned land on the continent.
 In addition to that, the world’s tallest mammal, the giraffe, the world’s largest antelope, the eland, the world’s largest bird, the ostrich, and the world’s heaviest flying bird, the kori bustard are all part of the game drive experience on Mashatu.
-Add the king of the beasts, the lion and the iconic baobab tree… and you have Africa’s big seven land based giants.
+Add the king of the beasts, the lion, and the iconic baobab tree… and you have Africa’s big seven land-based giants.
 Because of the exceptional diversity of landscapes of the reserve, Mashatu enjoys an ecological biodiversity uncommon in other game reserves.
-Three members of the Big Five, namely the leopard, the lion and the elephant are complimented by some lesser well-known, but interesting, species, including the aardwolf (or ‘earth wolf’), the bat-eared fox, the African wildcat, the honey badger, the spotted hyena and the black-backed jackal.
+Three members of the Big Five, namely the leopard, the lion, and the elephant are complimented by some lesser well-known, but interesting, species, including the aardwolf (or ‘earth wolf’), the bat-eared fox, the African wildcat, the honey badger, the spotted hyena, and the black-backed jackal.

 The hide we will use has been sunk into the ground right next to a waterhole, in prime elephant habitat.
 Inside, seating is arranged so that your head is at ground level.
 The elephants will tower above you as they splash and drink in the water as close as 3 meters away!